Cosmo-CoDiOS/CoDiOS/DESIGN_NOTES.md

 Ideally I'd like to do a microkernel RTOS.
-There's a slight performance loss with microkernels, due to context switching, and considering the clock speed of the STM32 (exact model yet to be confirmed by PC), a monolithic RTOS may well be more suitable.
+There's a slight performance loss with microkernels, due to context switching, and considering the clock speed of the STM32, a monolithic RTOS may well be more suitable.

+However, microkernels offer the best security, and help to keep processes isolated.
+Given the nature of the Cosmo Communicator - a mobile phone - it _could_ be argued a microkernel is the ideal design.
 Perhaps simplicity is what I'm after here.

 Language for the OS should be Rust, perhaps with some C/Assembly if necessary.

 Rust provides fast performance (although, obviously this would be dependent on the STM32 chip!), memory/thread safety, and efficiency.